 Bachelor of Science in Nursing (BSN)

-The program earned Initial Approval from the Georgia Board of Nursing in July 2012, and will seek Full Approval during 2015 when the first cohort of nursing students graduates.
+The program earned Initial Approval from the Georgia Board of Nursing in July 2012 and Full Approval in 2015.
 Wesleyan College received approval of the Bachelor of Science in Nursing degree from the Southern Association of Colleges and Schools in the spring of 2013.
-In 2013, the Wesleyan Nursing program began the process for national accreditation from the Commission on Collegiate Nursing Education (CCNE), the accrediting body for both baccalaureate ad graduate nursing programs.

 Teresa Kochera, DNP, RN, PCCN, CNL serves as associate professor of nursing and nursing simulation director.
 Most recently Dr. Kochera served as adjunct faculty for the Medical College of Georgia and as associate professor of nursing at Macon State College.
 Dr. Kochera continues clinical practice in the middle Georgia area specializing in progressive care and clinical nurse leadership.